-He made his professional operatic debut with Pocket Opera as Cascada (The Merry Widow) and later sang Schaunard (La Bohème) with the same company.
-Recently, he appeared in the title role of Don Giovanni with The University of Nevada, Las Vegas Opera Theater and with The Aspen Music Festival as Turbo in a workshop of Rufus Wainright's opera, Hadrian, and in concert with The Aspen Music Festival as the narrator of "Liberty for All."
-He sang with Opera in the Ozarks as The Pirate King (The Pirates of Penzance) and Imperial Commissioner (Madama Butterfly), The International Lyric Academy in Rome and Viterbo as Figaro (Le nozze di Figaro), and with Opera Las Vegas as Sem (Noye's Fludde).
-Other notable roles include King Melchoir (Amahl and the Night Visitors) and Marquis de la Force (Dialogues des Carmélites) with Voccalis International Singing Repertory, Dr. Falke (Die Fledermaus) with UNLV Opera, Junius (The Rape of Lucretia) with The University of Michigan, Bob (The Old Maid and The Thief) with University of California, Irvine Opera, The Learned Judge (Trial by Jury) with the UNLV Opera, Fiorello (Il barbiere di Siviglia) with the University of Michigan Opera Theater, Orphèe (Les Malheurs d'Orphèe) with UNLV Opera, The Tinman (The Wiz) with the Belasco Theater Company and Masetto (Don Giovanni) with Waffle Opera.
+He has won awards from the Metropolitan Opera National Council Auditions, National Association of Teachers of Singing, and the Pacific Musical Society.
+He sang Le Fauteuil/L'arbre (L'enfant et les sortilèges) with The Hawaii Performing Arts Festival and Fiorello (Il barbiere di Siviglia) with The University of Michigan Opera Theater.
+Performances with Opera in the Ozarks include The Pirate King (The Pirates of Penzance) and Imperial Commissioner (Madama Butterfly), The International Lyric Academy in Rome and Viterbo as Figaro (Le nozze di Figaro), and with Opera Las Vegas as Sem (Noye's Fludde).
+Other notable roles include King Melchoir (Amahl and the Night Visitors), Marquis de la Force (Dialogues des Carmélites) Dr. Falke (Die Fledermaus), Junius (The Rape of Lucretia), Bob (The Old Maid and The Thief) The Learned Judge (Trial by Jury), Orphèe (Les Malheurs d'Orphèe) The Tinman (The Wiz) , and Masetto (Don Giovanni).

-Concert performances include the baritone solo in Duruflé's Requiem with the San Mateo Masterworks Chorale, the bass solo in Messiah with Third Baptist Church of San Francisco, the bass solo in Beethoven's Choral Fantasy with the First Congregational Church of Ann Arbor and solos of Jacqueline Hairston's music with the Grace Presbyterian Concert Chorale in Las Vegas.
+Regarding his performance of Marius (Les Misérables) with the San Mateo Masterworks Chorale, The Daily Journal said, " Phillip L.N.
+Harris was a strong voiced Marius and not just a mooning lover."
+Concert performances include the baritone solo in Duruflé's Requiem with the San Mateo Masterworks Chorale and Orchestra, the bass solo in Messiah with Third Baptist Church of San Francisco, the bass solo in Beethoven's Choral Fantasy with the First Congregational Church of Ann Arbor and solos of Jacqueline Hairston's music with the Grace Presbyterian Concert Chorale in Las Vegas.

 His piano study has allowed him to perform with jazz and gospel musicians such as Wycliffe Gordon and the artist formerly known as Tonéx.
-He has held church positions in Orange, Alameda, Contra Costa, Los Angeles, and Clark County.
-He served as the Minister of Music at Saint John Missionary Baptist Church, and Reigning Life Fellowship, both in Long Beach, California as well as Beth Eden Baptist Church in Oakland, California along with serving as co music director at Greater El Bethel Baptist Church.
+He has held church positions in Orange, Alameda, Contra Costa, Los Angeles, and Clark County serving as the Minister of Music at Saint John Missionary Baptist Church, and Reigning Life Fellowship, both in Long Beach, California as well as Beth Eden Baptist Church in Oakland, California along with serving as co music director at Greater El Bethel Baptist Church.
 He was a keyboardist with Truevine Baptist Church, Christ Our Redeemer, A.M.E., Holy Trinity, A.M.E, and Second Baptist of Las Vegas.
 He is currently Director of Music at Saint Patrick's Church in Oakland.